€ 26,00 (Euro) to

 So let me wrap

 it up somehow.
-The HS it is the furthest thing from instant
+The HS is the furthest thing from instant

-gratification.
-It does not have any idiotic "quirks" that you have to "learn"
+in my hobby / career as a synth tweaker.
+It does not have any idiotic quirks that you have to "learn"

 order to make the synth into something proper (like "turn this option off, don't